WHY PEABODY MATTERS

-Jeffrey P. Jones is the Lambdin Kay Chair and Executive Director of the George Foster Peabody Awards at the University of Georgia, and Lambdin Kay Chair for the Peabodys in the Department of Entertainment & Media Studies.
+Jeffrey P. Jones, Ph.D., is the Executive Director of the George Foster Peabody Awards at the University of Georgia, and Lambdin Kay Chair for the Peabodys in the Department of Entertainment & Media Studies.
 Jones became only the fifth director of the Peabody Awards in 2013.
 Prior to that, he was Director of the Institute of Humanities at Old Dominion University in Norfolk, Virginia.
-He holds a Ph.D. in Radio-TV-Film from The University of Texas at Austin, as well as a Master’s and Bachelor’s Degree in Political Science from Auburn University.
+He holds a Ph.D. in Radio-TV-Film from The University of Texas at Austin, as well as a Masters and Bachelor’s Degree in Political Science from Auburn University.

 Professor Jones is the author and editor of six books, including “Entertaining Politics: Satiric Television and Civic Engagement,” “Satire TV: Politics and Comedy in the Post-Network Era,” and “The Essential HBO Reader.”
 Most recently, co-edited with Ethan Thompson and Lucas Hatlan, is “Television History, the Peabody Archives, and Cultural Memory” through the University of Georgia Press.
 His research and teaching focuses on popular politics, or the ways in which politics are engaged through popular culture.
-He is a member of the Entertainment and Media Studies Department in the Grady College of Journalism and Mass Communications.
 He hails from Auburn, Alabama, has one son, and is a semi-professional drummer.

 BOARD OF DIRECTORS